makkus/freckles/docs/frecklecutables_templating.rst

            url: https://raw.githubusercontent.com/makkus/freckles/master/HISTORY.rst

 This is generally not as useful as using ``defaults``, as most of the time you want finer-grained control.
-Also, this adds the additional complication that *Ansible modules* behave differently than *Ansible roles* when a variable is added to it's tsak description in an *Ansible playbook*: *roles* just ignore them, *modules* error out.
+Also, this adds the additional complication that *Ansible modules* behave differently than *Ansible roles* when a non-supported variable is added to it's task description in an *Ansible playbook*: *roles* just ignore them, *modules* error out.
 By default, *frecklecute* does not know which variable keys are supported by a *module*, so in a case where you want to use ``vars``, but your task list includes an Ansible module that doesn't support one of the ``vars`` keys in your frecklecutable, you have to provide it with a list of 'valid' keys.
 For example, this would fail:

 .. code-block:: yaml